We left our resort pools and spent a day driving around Tenerife. It became a great family day out, mainly on the

 Stopping for ocean views on the north coast of Tenerife

-Santiago del Teide is on flat land and has a wine-growing area around it.
-The road winds up and then down to the north coast.
-There are many small villages on the roadside but not really the kind of villages we are looking for.
-But the scenery is fantastic.
+The town of Santiago del Teide is on flat land and has a large wine-growing district around it.
+From Santiago the main road winds up a bit and then down to the north coast.

 Tenerife Norte is a very different region compared to the south, it’s like day and night.
-The mountain chains around El Teide split the island in two, the lush, wet north that gets the rain and the hot, dry south that is more a desert and cactus zone.
+The mountain chains around El Teide split the island in two zones: the lush, wet north that gets the rain, and the hot, dry south, a desert and cactus country.

-Driving around Tenerife: from Santiago del Teide to north coast
+Driving around Tenerife: from Santiago del Teide to the north coast

 Garachico, a town created by flowing lava

 A pretty square in Garachico, Tenerife North

-Garachico is a place that lets you taste the real Canary Islands.
-It is an old Canarian town that has a long and dramatic history.
+Garachico lets you taste the real Canary Islands.
+The old Canarian town has its roots in its long and dramatic history.

-Garachico used to be the biggest port of the island – until the nearby volcano Volcan Negro erupted.
+Garachico once was the biggest port of the island – until the nearby volcano Volcan Negro suddenly erupted.
 That was in 1706, and on that day a thick lava layer flowed over Garachico into the sea, leaving most of the town buried.
 Of the whole town, only a few buildings closest to the sea were saved.

 Photos of the historic town of Garachico in Tenerife north

-When we got hungry we sat down and had a fantastic Sunday lunch with the locals, tapas of course.
-It was the small eatery up in the middle picture, right below the central square Plaza Libertad.
+When we got hungry we sat down and had a fantastic Sunday lunch with Garachico locals, ordering tapas of course.
+It was the small eatery up in the middle picture, stairs down from the central square Plaza Libertad.